HomieStart/Java-P-CubiMagic/README.md

 Java Util Repositories HomieStart Library

 #FILE-IO
-Package containa a File Script for Read, Write and Copy any Files in Java
+Package contain a code for Read, Write and Copy any files in Java